N12 Battlefields Route, Northern Cape

 The Anglo-Boer War or South African War drew in all sectors of South African society, with thousands of black and coloured people serving with the British army, and thousands assisting the Boers.

-The Anglo-Boer War Route in the Northern Cape takes in battlefields that speak of a history-changing war in South Africa.
+The N12 Battlefields Route in the Northern Cape speaks of a history-changing war in South Africa.

-Kimberley was a British stronghold when war broke out on 11 October 1899, and was an obvious target for the Boers, who besieged it for 4 months.
+Kimberley was a British stronghold when war broke out on 11 October 1899, and was an obvious target for the Boers, who besieged it for four months.

 You can start the Anglo-Boer War Route in Kimberley at the McGregor Museum, the former residence of Cecil John Rhodes, mining magnate and leading political figure on the British side during the siege.
 The museum houses a 'siege display' where the story of the siege and eventual relief of Kimberley is told.